A Generalized Theory for Optical Cooling of a Trapped Atom with Spin: Analysis

-PG cooling is fundamentally limited to the optical pumping asymmetry, which for $F$ to $F+1$ is $\langle n \rangle \approx 1$.
-GM and $\Lambda$-GM lower the population to $\langle n \rangle \approx \eta^2$.
-But, spontaneous emission in these schemes still drives the population out of the dark state through either spontaneous emission from the first-order LD parameter or in the effective ground-state formalism, the position dependent component of the collapse operator.
-The dark $n=0$ state is thus not completely dark, as it still can be driven through the $n=1$ excited state.
-However, when using the Raman light in an optical pump, this is unpreventable, as the light requires a position-dependent term to produce the Raman coupling between motional states.
+However, these schemes still rely on these same two counter-propagating lasers for optical pumping.
+Despite the improvements offered by GM and $\Lambda$-GM, spontaneous emission in these schemes still drives the population out of the dark state through either spontaneous emission from the first-order LD parameter or, in the effective ground state formalism, the position-dependent component of the collapse operator.
+The dark $n=0$ state is thus not completely dark, as it can still be driven through the $n=1$ excited state.

 RSB cooling represents the ultimate limit of cooling, detuning so far from the excited state that the spontaneous emission of the Raman coupling light is negligible.
+It separates the cooling process into three distinct steps: (1) the relative detuning of two beams brings the trapping frequencies of two spin states into resonance, (2) these beams create coherent transfer, and (3) an additional resonant laser provides optical pumping, specifically designed to maximize the darkness of the dark state.
 The re-pumping is achieved through a separate spontaneous emission beam optimized to make the dark state truly dark.

-In practical laboratory settings, PG, GM, and $\Lambda$-GM are more convenient due to their operational simplicity and similarity to the MOT configuration.
-But RSB is still employed for high ground-state preparation despite its significant experimental overhead.
-This paper demonstrates that Grey molasses cooling combined with the $\Lambda$-enhancement can achieve significant ground-state populations.
-This raises the question of how schemes resembling MOT configurations can be adapted for near-ground-state cooling.
-Likely, this adaptation involves adding an additional beam specialized for optical pumping.
-For example adding an additional circularly polarized beam close-to-resonance beam for optical pumping (not counter-propagating).
-This should, from this model, provide the optical pumping without driving sidebands of the dark state.
-Then in the limit of large detuning for the GM beams, it would effectively create a $L_+ = \sqrt{\gamma_+} e^{ik\hat{x}} \hat{F}_+$ from the RSB model.
-This will be the investigation of future experimental and theoretical work.
+In practical laboratory settings, PG, GM, and $\Lambda$-GM are more convenient due to their operational simplicity and similarity to the magneto-optical trap (MOT) configuration.
+However, RSB is still employed for high ground state preparation despite its significant experimental overhead.
+Our work demonstrates that gray molasses cooling combined with the $\Lambda$-enhancement can achieve significant ground state populations, raising the question of how schemes resembling MOT configurations can be adapted for near-ground state cooling.

+One potential strategy would be to use GM or $\Lambda$-GM, detuned far enough to make the scattering rate negligible, then add a resonant beam for spontaneous emission.
+The goal is to eliminate the position-dependent collapse operator that drives the dark transition, which is the only coupling out of the dark ground state.
+This perhaps could be accomplished by having separate optical pumping beams that are co-propagating and drive only the bright state.
+In the simple model picture, this would effectively create a collapse operator $L_+ = \sqrt{\gamma_+} e^{ik\hat{x}} \hat{F}_+$ similar to the RSB model, where the second term doesn't drive the dark state.